danawanzer/stats-with-jamovi/docs/05-repeated-measures-anova.md

 This dataset is hypothetical data in which six patients suffering from Broca's Aphasia (a language deficit commonly experienced following a stroke) complete three word recognition tasks.
 On the first (speech production) task, patients were required to repeat single words read out aloud by the researcher.
 On the second (conceptual) task, designed to test word comprehension, patients were required to match a series of pictures with their correct name.
 On the third (syntax) task, designed to test knowledge of correct word order, patients were asked to reorder syntactically incorrect sentences.
 Each patient completed all three tasks.
 The order in which patients attempted the tasks was counterbalanced between participants.
 Each task consisted of a series of 10 attempts.
 The number of attempts successfully completed by each patient are provided in the dataset.

-1. To perform a one-way ANOVA in jamovi, go to the Analyses tab, click the ANOVA button, and choose "Repeated Measures ANOVA".
+1. To perform a repeated measures ANOVA in jamovi, go to the Analyses tab, click the ANOVA button, and choose "Repeated Measures ANOVA".

 2. Under "Repeated Measures Factors" name your independent variable.
 In this case you can name it "Task".
 Rename the three levels of Task: Speech, Conceptual, and Syntax.